 Willy Studer Prize for the diploma at ETHZ

 I am fundamentally interested in the working of all processes determining the pollutant fate in the natural environment and environmental engineering systems such as water treatment plants.
 I have developed and experimentally verified multi-scale and multi-disciplinary modelling tools to support in situ remediation of soils and sediments with activated carbon or biochar to reduce mass transfer of persistent organic pollutants into the aqueous or terrestrial food-chain.
 At the micro-scale these models integrate diffusion-limited mass transfer, sorption of organic compounds, and interactions of these physicochemical processes with biological processes such as the pollutant biodegradation by dynamic populations of microorganisms.
 At the macroscale the models account for geochemical heterogeneity and the resulting heterogeneity in the distribution of chemicals and pollutant degrading microorganisms.
 The modelling templates are applicable to any porous medium, for instance sand and GAC filters in water treatment works, or stormwater biofilters.
-I am increasingly also interested in modelling and monitoring the actual performance of building-scale water infrastructures in order to make them more sustainable.
+I am increasingly also interested in modelling and monitoring the actual performance of decentralized water infrastructures, for example building-scale rainwater harvesting in the UK, or community-owned drinking water wells in unplanned, peri-urban settlements in Tanzania, in order to make them more sustainable.

 Persistent organic pollutants (POPs), pesticides, petroleum hydrocarbons and gasoline additives (MTBE, ethanol, biodiesel), activated carbon, biochar, synthesis of novel sorbent materials, drinking water treatment, pollutant fate and transport modelling.